NTIG-Uppsala/NTIPOS/_dev_info/Documentation.md

 * amountSold, int, the amount of the product that has been sold in the system
 * category, string, the actual category retrieved from the categories table
 * color, string, the color of the category retrieved from the categories table

+The receipts are stored in a table with the colums:
+* id, int, primary key and the receipt number
+* time, string, formatted time for the creation of the receipt

+The articles in the receipts are stored in a table with the columns:
+* id, int, auto generated primary key
+* name, string, name of the product
+* price, float, the price of the product
+* quantity, int, the ammount of the product bought for that transaction
+* receiptId, int, foreign key from receipt table, the id of the receipt for the article

 The program will automatically generate buttons in the GUI based on the products in the database.
 If there is no database when the program starts it will generate a database based on hard coded products.